 Providing Health Care Play for Children and Siblings in a Pediatric Therapy Setting

-On April 8, students and clinical supervisors from the child life specialist program provided their first ever "Pony Clinic" at Leaps & Bounds Pediatric Therapy in Norco, CA. This unique pediatric therapy setting provides a variety of services including physical, occupational, and speech therapy.
-Also, hippotherapy (the use of horseback riding as a therapeutic or rehabilitative treatment), adaptive riding, and horsemanship activities are utilized.
-Leaps & Bounds is distinctive in that their clinical facility are on the same grounds as the ranch where patients experience hippotherapy and adaptive riding.
+On April 8, students and clinical supervisors from the Child Life Specialist MS program provided their first ever "Pony Clinic" at Leaps & Bounds Pediatric Therapy in Norco, CA. This unique pediatric therapy setting provides a variety of services, including physical, occupational, and speech therapy.
+Hippotherapy (the use of horseback riding as a therapeutic or rehabilitative treatment), adaptive riding, and horsemanship activities are utilized.
+Leaps & Bounds is distinctive in that their clinical facilities are on the same grounds as the ranch where patients experience hippotherapy and adaptive riding.
 Evidence shows that the use of horses in hippotherapy is highly beneficial for children with neuromuscular dysfunction and other medical conditions.
 This form of treatment strategy can support children in their development of balance, postural strength, motor skills, sequencing, and social skills.

 LLU Child Life Specialist alumna Jo Flores is part of the Leaps & Bounds' ranch team as an adaptive riding instructor.
 Not only is she a Certified Child Life Specialist, but she is also certified by the Professional Association of Therapeutic Horsemanship International (PATH International).
 Utilizing equine-assisted activities, Jo continues to help children and adults with disabilities in their cognitive, physical, emotional, and social well-being.
 Jo is also a major advocate for parent and sibling support.